Your wedding ring workshop

 In between demonstrating and guiding you through making your rings, I will take photos of you through the day to record you making your beautiful rings.
 I will email these photos to you following the workshop.

-The following day I will send your rings off to be assayed and hallmarked at the London Assay Office.
+The following day I will send your rings off to be assayed and hallmarked at the London Assay Office (unless I've had them pre-hallmarked for you, in which case you can take them home with you).
 If you’ve chosen to have any engraving, decoration or gemstones added to your rings, I will add these after the ring is hallmarked.

 Your rings will then be presented to you in a lovely ring box, ready for your big day.

 Tools and equipment you will use: